 Alp-N-Rocks Alpina Jacket.

 Incredibly essential you will want to bring a good amount of socks.
 I wore them when I slept at night and all throughout the day.
 For my 10 days in Norway I brought 4 pairs.
-They definitely stunk near the end but was enough for the trip.
+They definitely stunk near the end but Matt didn’t mind.

 I only brought one scarf during my trip and used in only on incredibly windy days.
 I still suggest bringing at least one, it is something you should have to option of wearing.